Six Lessons for Success from a Famous Fairy Tale

 At times life calls for making difficult, or even painful, choices, don’t hide behind denials and procrastination.
 Go for it.

 Don’t ever think of fairy tales as the stuff woven by brilliant minds only for kids.
 They contain important insights.
-And, by the way, if the innate sense of wonder should never die, life is enchanting as a fairy tale.
+And, by the way, if the innate sense of wonder never dies, life is enchanting as a fairy tale.